alphac/coseva/README.md

 <?php
 $csv->filter('Hits', 'intval');

-// The parse method will be implicitely called when you try to get output, but
+// The parse method will be implicitely called when you try to get output and
 // there are no parsed rows available.
 This means you don't have to call the
 // parse method if you only need it once.
 This is true for most scenarios.
 $csv->parse();